 Smoke alarms are one of the best and easiest safety features you can use to alert you and your family if there is a fire in your home.
 Fire-rescue personnel want you to "Put A Finger On It!" and follow the safety tips below.
 If you need a battery-powered smoke alarm, they are available for free by calling 703-737-8600.

-When you change your clock, change your smoke alarm batteries!
+When you change your clock in March and November, change your smoke alarm batteries!